 Saving your work

 You can, and should, save the file so you can carry on working on it, and make updates later.
 Files are saved to a cloud drive of your choice: Google Drive, Dropbox, or OneDrive (these all provide Gigabytes of free space).
-Before you save ,you have to connect one, any, of these cloud services to Xara Online.
+Before you save you have to connect one of these cloud services to Xara Online.
 Click the Documents menu > Save, and you will see the option to add a cloud drive.Click this, select the drive you want to connect.
-You’ll get an ‘authorize’ request from the cloud service to enable you to read and write files to your cloud drive.
-Once you’ve OKed this, you will be able to browse the drive and folder to save the file.Note: The file is saved as a .xar file, that if you have desktop Designer can be opened and edited using the Windows desktop application.
+You May get an ‘authorize’ request from the cloud service to enable you to read and write files to your cloud drive.
+Once you’ve OK’d this, you will be able to browse the drive and folder to save the file.Note: The file is saved as a .xar file, that if you have desktop Designer can be opened and edited using the Windows desktop application.

-Once you have connected a cloud drive, such as Google Drive, in future you do not need to sign-in using the Xara sign-in option or password.
+Once you have connected a cloud drive, such as Google Drive, you can sign in with this in future.
 If you are typically logged into your Google account, for example to use your Gmail, then at the sign-in page just click the Google option and you’ll be straight into Xara Online Designer - no username or password required.Further, using the web version of Google Drive, it has a cool trick that you can just double click on a Xara file and it will jump to Xara Online Designer and open the file (welcome to the future where the cloud replaces the desktop).